Have you ever wondered how to get ink out of fabric, clothes or upholstery once you've found it on your items?

 5- White clean and dry cloth.

-Step one: Pre-treat the stained area with a stain remover, apply the stain remover liquid to back and front of the stain by using your finger to gently rub into the fabric.
+Pre-treat the stained area with a stain remover, apply the stain remover liquid to back and front of the stain by using your finger to gently rub into the fabric.

 You must make sure the entire spot is perfectly saturated.
 Make sure you don't rub the fabric together in an attempt to saturate the ink stain.
 Because rub can cause the ink to spread.

-Step two: Let the fabric to sit for 15-17 minutes.
+Let the fabric to sit for 15-17 minutes.
 When you've finished applying stain remover on your fabric wait for 15-17 minutes.
 You can use your phone to track the time.

-Step three: Wash your fabric/clothing according to the washing tag.
+Wash your fabric/clothing according to the washing tag.
 To find out the cleaning tag, you can look inside on your clothing.

 You can use laundry detergent as you use regularly to remove the stain treatment.
 Most of the delicate fabric may require you to hand wash.
 Don't wash your fabric if there is still stain remains.

-Step four: Apply the rubbing alcohol.
+Apply the rubbing alcohol.
 Open your rubbing alcohol bottle and put the rubbing alcohol in a small bowl.
 After that, take your clean and white cloth.

 Put an old clean towel under the stained area.
 Dip the cloth into rubbing alcohol and dab it on the ink stain.
 You must wring out the excess alcohol so that your fabric/cloth is damp but not dripping wet.